-9.2 Start-up
+9.2 Active Start-up and Soft-start

 Refer to Figure 3.1 and Figure 3.2 for active start-up circuits using external depletion NFET and BJT respectively.
-Prior to start-up, the depletion NFET or the BJT is turned on, allowing the start-up current to charge the V{CC} bypass capacitor.
-When the V{CC} bypass capacitor is charged to a voltage higher than the start-up threshold V{CC(ST)}, the ENABLE signal becomes active and the iW1677 commences soft start function.
+Prior to start-up, the depletion NFET or the BJT is turned on, allowing the start-up current to charge the $V{\rm CC}$ bypass capacitor.
+When the $V{\rm CC}$ bypass capacitor is charged to a voltage higher than the start-up threshold $V{\rm CC(ST)}$, the ENABLE signal becomes active and the iW1700 commences soft start function.
 During this start-up process an adaptive soft-start control algorithm is applied, where the initial output pulses will be small and gradually get larger until the full pulse width is achieved.
-The peak current is limited cycle by cycle by the I{PEAK} comparator.
-If at any time the V{CC} voltage drops below undervoltage lockout (UVLO) threshold V{CC(UVL)} then the iW1677 goes to shutdown.
-At this time ENABLE signal becomes low and the V{CC} capacitor begins to charge up again towards the start-up threshold to initiate a new soft-start process.
+The peak current is limited cycle by cycle by the $I{\rm PEAK}$ comparator.
+If at any time the $V{\rm CC}$ voltage drops below undervoltage lockout (UVLO) threshold $V{\rm CC(UVLO)}$ then the iW1700 goes to shutdown.
+At this time ENABLE signal becomes low and the $V{\rm CC}$ capacitor begins to charge up again towards the start-up threshold to initiate a new soft-start process.

 While the ENABLE signal initiates the soft-start process, it also pulls down the ASU pin voltage at the same time, which turns off the depletion NFET or the BJT, thus minimizing the no-load standby power consumption.
 For the active start-up scheme in Figure 3.2, the start-up resistors connected between the base of the BJT and DC input still conduct current after start-up is finished.
-Their resistance needs to be large enough to minimize no-load power consumption, meanwhile the BJT with ample gain should be selected in order to obtain a sufficient charge current for a fast start-up.
+They need to be large enough to minimize no-load power consumption.
+The large start-up resistors require that the BJT have ample gain to obtain a sufficient charge current for a fast start-up.